saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="s6.4.2"></a> Recommendation 6.4.2: Objects should be used for Stateless Interfaces.
-Kotlin’s objects are extremely useful when you need to implement some interface from an external library that doesn’t have any state.
+Kotlin’s objects are extremely useful when you need to implement some interface from an external library that does not have any state.
 There is no need to use classes for such structures.

 **Valid example**: